simonesilvestroni/m2m-website/_webdesign/minutes-to-midnight.md

 ### Javascript

-I don't compile nor minify Javascript using Node because I only use it for the search engine and a bit of vanilla DOM manipulation.
-I never need to edit it, therefore I simply manually minify the files.
+I don't compile nor minify Javascript using Node because I only use it for the search engine, which I never need to edit it.

 ## Performance, accessibility and sustainability